ABOUT

 William Cohan Bio Photo

-A former longtime special correspondent at Vanity Fair, he is a founding partner of Puck, a daily digital news and opinion publication.
-His focus at Puck is on Wall Street and the business world, writ large.
-He is a former columnist for the DealBook section of the New York Times.
-He also writes for The Financial Times, The New York Times, Air Mail, Barron’s, Bloomberg BusinessWeek, The Atlantic, Town & Country, The Nation, Fortune, The Hollywood Reporter, and Politico, among other publications.
-He previously wrote a bi-weekly opinion column for The New York Times and an opinion column for BloombergView.
-He also appears regularly on CNN, on CNBC, where is a contributor, on MSNBC and the BBC-TV.
+Cohan is also a founding partner of Puck, a digital publication owned and operated by journalists, and a writer-at-large for Air Mail.
+For 13 years, he was a special correspondent at Vanity Fair.
+He also writes, or has written, for ProPublica, The Financial Times, The New York Times, Institutional Investor, Bloomberg BusinessWeek, The Atlantic, Fast Company, The Nation, Fortune, Politico, ArtNews, and Barron’s.
+He previously wrote a bi-weekly opinion column for The New York Times, an opinion column for BloombergView, as well as for the Dealbook section of the New York Times.
+He appears on CNN, on MSNBC and the BBC-TV.
 He has also appeared three times as a guest on the Daily Show, with Jon Stewart, The NewsHour, The Charlie Rose Show, The Tavis Smiley Show, and CBS This Morning as well as on numerous NPR, BBC and Bloomberg radio programs.
-He was formerly a contributing editor on Bloomberg TV.
+He was formerly a contributing editor for Bloomberg TV and CNBC.